ic-labs/django-icekit/docs/architecture/content/rich-content-models.rst

 Placeholders
 ------------

-When an end-user editor edits rich content in ICEkit, she adds **Content Plugins** into one or more **Placeholders**.
+When an end-user editor edits rich content in GLAMkit, she adds **Content Plugins** into one or more **Placeholders**.

 Placeholders are specified in the html template that is associated with